JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ```

-Note that we use the `sep` keyword argument to specify the separator's width between images.
-With all functions defined, we can test them on real images.
+We use the `sep` keyword argument to specify the separator width between images.
+With all functions defined, we can test them.

 ```julia
 # /scripts/example.jl